-Many parents can probably relate.
-With technology, we feel like we are in the dark and sometimes choose to turn a blind eye to the interactions of our kids online.
+Many parents feel like they are in the dark when it comes to technology and sometimes choose to turn a blind eye to the interactions of our kids online.
 But just like with driving a car or eating a healthy diet, we need to be there to coach and guide our kids through this world.

 Here are six tips for fostering those good habits with your kids: